Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences

+## Additional Resources

+* [YouTube: Todd McCleod](https://www.youtube.com/user/toddmcleod/playlists) - Watch these videos to reinforce golang concepts and techniques that we cover in class.

 ## Attendance

 Just like any job, attendance at Make School is required and a key component of your success.
 Attendance is being onsite from 9:30 to 5:30 each day, attending all scheduled sessions including classes, huddles, coaching and school meetings, and working in the study labs when not in a scheduled session.
 Working onsite allows you to learn with your peers, have access to support from TAs, instructors and others, and is vital to your learning.